Rit-ctrl/Multi-client-quiz-game/README.md

 ## Introduction

 TCP/IP was used to create the application stack.
-Python was chossen, due to its easy to code nature.
+Python was chosen, due to its easy to code nature.

 ## Rules: